 This teriyaki Salmon bowl is flavorful and healthy.
 A bed of rice is topped with teriyaki salmon, roasted broccoli, avocado and finished with a sticky teriyaki sauce.
 A healthy meal that take less than 40 minutes to make!

 I’ve been making these teriyaki salmon bowls for years, yet have never taken the time to write down an actual recipe or give them a true name.
 I decided this recipe is so good, it’s worth sharing.
-These bowls are often called salmon buddha bowls or salmon teriyaki rice bowls.
+These bowls are also known as salmon buddha bowls or salmon teriyaki rice bowls.
 No matter the name, they are delicious!

 As a dietitian, I love recommending foods and recipes that have nutritional benefits.
-This recipe is one that I would recommend, because it is packed full of heart healthy fats (omega 3’s) from the fish, and it has many nutrients from the vegetables.
+I recommend this recipe because it is packed full of heart healthy fats (omega 3’s) from the fish, and it has many nutrients from the vegetables.
 I have modifications listed below if you are concerned about the sodium content!

 Reasons This Works

-- The salmon teriyaki bowls are packed with flavor.
+- The salmon teriyaki bowls are full of flavor.
 The teriyaki sauce is used as a marinade for the salmon and the leftovers are turned into a sticky sauce for the topping.

 - These bowls are a filling, low calorie meal option.
-They are packed with healthy fats from the salmon, and nutrients from the vegetables
+Salmon provides many healthy fats and broccoli is an excellent source of vitamins.

 - The ingredients can be prepped the night before and then assembled the next day.
 This is also a great way to use up leftovers.

 - These bowls are versatile; you can customize the veggies and add any type you wish!

 - Salmon Filets- select 2 salmon filets.
 Use either fresh salmon or frozen salmon(defrost it first!)